marcs-feh/CLI-parse/README.md

 use it (most notable usage I know of is the Odin language compiler).

-All functions follow the same structure of returning 2 lists, one containing pairs the flags and their values (or and empty string/`true` for lonely flags) and the other returns the non-flag arguments.
+All functions follow the same structure of returning 2 lists, one containing pairs the flags and their values (or an empty string/`true` for lonely/toggle flags) and the other returns the non-flag arguments.
 Both lists are in the same order as provided to the function